-Figure 48: Example of NTP Configuration
+Figure 54: Example of NTP Configuration

-4.14.5 PAM
+4.15.5 PAM

 A pluggable authentication module (PAM) is a mechanism to integrate multiple low-level authentication schemes into a high-level application programming interface (API).
 The configuration made on this configuration page will affect all the router's authentication mechanisms.
-The modes available for PAM authentication are listed in the table below.
+As the first option, choose the PAM Mode.